mickfuzz/dyne_docs/src/terminal/docs/24-installing-software.md

     $ tar zxvf packagename.tar.gz

-Where \"packagename\" in the example above is the actual name of your package that you wish to install.
+Where "packagename" in the example above is the actual name of your package that you wish to install.
 The `tar` command followed by the parameters `zxvf` uncompresses a *tar.gz* file and creates a new directory with all the extracted sources.
-The \'z\' specifies BZIP compression; if the file suffix is \".tgz2\", specifiy BZIP2 compression by using a \'j\'.
+The \'z\' specifies BZIP compression; if the file suffix is ".tgz2", specifiy BZIP2 compression by using a \'j\'.
 Don\'t worry\-- if it fails to extract you just get an error message.
 You can remove the *tar.gz* file after it successfully unpacks.\